confluentinc/confluent-kubernetes-examples/README.rst

 Confluent for Kubernetes Scenario Examples
 ==========================================

-This is an accompaniment Github repository to the Confluent for Kubernetes documentation.
+This is an accompaniment Github repository to the Confluent for Kubernetes documentation - https://docs.confluent.io/operator/2.0.0/overview.html.

 This repository contains Scenario workflows to deploy and manage Confluent on Kubernetes for various use cases.